jaspervdj/turnstyle/README.md

 In roughly this order:

-1. Above all, in the spirit of Lambda calculus, the specification must be simple and unambigious.
+1. In the spirit of Lambda calculus, the specification should prioritize simplicity and clarity.
      -  Have a single numeric type that support exact as well as inexact operations.
      -  Referential transparency will allow users to share and reuse images.
-     -  Prefer Church encoding over adding new built-in types where possible.
+     -  Prefer Church encoding over introducing new built-in types whenever possible.
 2. Preserve the suspension of disbelief concerning using this for real
     programs:
      -  Allow for building fast compilers, type systems and tooling.